zprobs/o-week/README.md

 }
 ```

-Do not be afraid to use inline comments to further descrbe the more complex parts of your code.
+Do not be afraid to use inline comments to further describe the more complex parts of your code.

 We have taken the approach of using functional components and hooks in this project.